 Easily memorable and from a sample of 107 children receiving an LP with macroscopically clear CSF, the authors’ intention was a formula requiring only one variable that could be obtained in a critically unwell child – height is easily obtained with a measuring tape or Broselow tape.

-In my department, the most common single measure recorded is weight; Bilic’s 2003 study of 195 Croatian children (over 3m of age) found the best correlate for LP depth was weight, using the formula.
+In my department, the most commonly recorded single measure is weight; Bilic’s 2003 study of 195 Croatian children (over 3m of age) found that weight was the best correlate of LP depth, using the formula.

 LP depth (cm) = 1.3 + (0.07 x Body weight (kg) )

 The above formulae use a single variable and are more practical and pragmatic in the setting of an unwell child.
-Several other articles have discussed the most accurate formula for LP depth, all relying on at least two measured parameters.
+Several other articles have discussed the most accurate formula for LP depth, all of which rely on at least two measured parameters.
 The following formulae may be more beneficial for elective CSF examinations.

 Several formulae were derived for LP depth from a cohort of 279 paediatric oncology patients in Malaysia; the best fit for their dataset was